AI voice bots are getting law firms sued. There’s a better way.

 Here’s what’s worse than the fines: AI voice systems destroy the trust that makes someone hire a lawyer.

 People know when they’re talking to a bot.
 They figure it out in seconds.
-And once they do?
-Trust gone.
+Once they do, trust is gone.
 Call terminated.
-Firm associated with scammy tactics.
+Firm associated with deceptive tactics.

 The impact: